04 October 2011

 V. S Naipaul has written how his image of India was entirely shaped by reading R K Narayan's books and all that happens in Malgudi, the fictional small-town in South India that the author set his stories in.
 His tales came with a parochial delight, yet encompassed a world of human emotions and characters.
 This was enchanting as much as it was universal in appeal.

 Still, every now and then one hears of a not-so-flattering comment about Narayan's prose.
-At times it cannot be completely dismissed as it comes from say a Shashi Tharoor who in his wonderful book on his literary passions, Bookless In Baghdad writers candidly about Narayan's weaknesses calling his style 'flat and monotonous'
+At times it cannot be completely dismissed as it comes from say a Shashi Tharoor who in his wonderful book on his literary passions, Bookless In Baghdad writes candidly about Narayan's weaknesses calling his style 'flat and monotonous'

 Tharoor writes, "Some of my friends felt I was wrong to focus on language – a writerly concern - and lose sight of the stories, which in many ways had an appeal that transcended language.
 But my point was that such pedestrian writing diminished Narayan's stories, undermined the characters, trivialised their concerns."